NFL Playoffs Results: Atlanta Falcons Defeat Seattle Seahawks, Advance To NFC Championship

 While the scoring would settle down a little in the third quarter, the Falcons still outscored the Seahawks 7-3, taking a 13-point lead into the final quarter.
 Devonta Freeman would score his only touchdown of the game off a 1-yard touchdown run, while Steven Hauschka would kick his second and final field goal of the game for the Seahawks.

 In the final quarter of the game, Atlanta put the nail in the coffin of Seattle’s post-season.
-With another field got for the Falcons and a 3-yard touchdown pass from Ryan to Mohamed Sanu, Russell Wilson’s 31-yard touchdown pass to Doug Baldwin was too little, too late.
+With another field goal for the Falcons and a 3-yard touchdown pass from Ryan to Mohamed Sanu, Russell Wilson’s 31-yard touchdown pass to Doug Baldwin was too little, too late.

 RELATED REPORTS BY THE INQUISITR